 On October 6, 2021, the Company entered into an additional sale and purchase agreement (the "Second Purchase Agreement" and, collectively with the First Bitmain Purchase Agreement, the Purchase Agreements) with Seller pursuant to which the Company agreed to purchase, and Seller agreed to supply to the Company, an aggregate of 4,044 mining machines for an aggregate purchase price of \$25.3 million.
 The Purchase Agreement provides for delivery of the Mining Machines in batches over an estimated delivery timeframe starting in April 2022 and continuing through September 2022.
-The Purchase Agreements require the Company to pay a nonrefundable amount of 25% of the total purchase price for the Mining Machines within 7 days of the date of the signing of the respective Purchase Agreement, an additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining 40% of each batch price one month prior to the shipment of the batch.
+This contract allowed for a reduction in purchase price if Bitcoin price declined prior to shipment.
+As such we have been provided various credits over the Six Month ended June 30, 2022 as Bitcoin declined to approximately \$19,000.
+The Purchase Agreements require the Company to pay a nonrefundable amount of 25% of the total purchase price for the Mining Machines within 7 days of the date of the signing of the respective Purchase Agreement, an additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining40% of each batch price one month prior to the shipment of the batch.
 The Purchase Agreements contain other customary terms, provisions, and conditions.
 During 2021 the Company paid \$7.9 million for the 25% as a deposit and \$5.7 million for the 35% batch price for the machines.
+During the Six Months ended June 30, 2022 the Company paid an additional \$1.2 million to Bitmain Technologies Limited for deposits related to mining equipment and payments of \$285 thousand were made to various shipping vendors for transportation and customs costs related to the equipment.
+We have received 2,521 machines as of June 30, 2022.
+Since the inception of our contract with Bitmain, we have paid an aggregate of approximately \$5.1 million to Bitmain and related vendors relating to the purchase of these machines through June 30, 2022, and expect to pay an additional \$1.0 million under the Bitmain contract through the completion

-The Company also entered into an agreement with Miami based Bit5ive subsidiary Uptime Armory LLC to manufacture18 Pod5ive specialty containers for approximately \$3.1 million and paid \$2.4 million in 2021 as a non-refundable deposit for the containers.
-The Company also entered into a hosting agreement with Uptime Hosting LLC to house and service LMFA's mining machines for \$0.06 per kilowatt and the Company paid \$0.8 million in 2021 as a deposit for the hosting services and an additional deposit for each container three months prior to delivery at the hosting site of \$44 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.
-During the three months ended March 31, 2022 the Company paid an additional \$7.1 million to Bitmain Technologies Limited for deposits related to mining equipment.
-The Company classifi
+In 2021, the Company entered into an agreement withMiami based Bit5ive subsidiary Uptime Armory LLC to manufacture 18 Pod5ive specialty containers for approximately \$3.1 million and paid \$2.4 million as a non-refundable deposit for the containers.
+None of the containers have been delivered as of June 30, 2022.
+The Company also entered into a hosting agreement with Uptime Hosting LLC (the "Hosting Agreement") to house and service LMFA's mining machines for \$0.06 per kilowatt and the Company paid \$0.8 million in 2021 as a deposit for the hosting services and an additional deposit for each container three months prior to delivery at the hosting site of \$44 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.
+On June 29, 2022 the Company entered into a mutual termination agreement pursuant to which the parties agreed to terminate the Hosting Agreement.
+The \$788 thousand deposit paid for hosting services under the Hosting Agreement is refundable and is included within Prepaid expenses and other assets on the consolidated balance sheet as of June 30, 2022.